rails/rails/guides/source/action_controller_overview.md

 Controller Callbacks
 --------------------

 Controller callbacks are methods that are defined to automatically run before and/or after a controller action.
-A controller action callback method can be defined in a given controller or in `ApplicationController`.
+A controller callback method can be defined in a given controller or in the `ApplicationController`.
 Since all controllers inherit from `ApplicationController`, callbacks defined here will run on every controller in your application.

 ### `before_action`

-The "before" action callbacks are registered via [`before_action`][].
+Callback methods registered via [`before_action`][] run _before_ a controller action.
 They may halt the request cycle.
-A common "before" action callback is one which requires that a user is logged in for an action to be run.
-You can define the method this way:
+A common example use case for `before_action` is ensuring that a user is logged in:

 ```ruby
 class ApplicationController < ActionController::Base